GCE - Global Connections to Employment Logo

 “I was nervous, but now it’s like I’ve always been working for them,” she said.
 “I can go to my supervisors for any questions.”
 One reason for her confidence and job satisfaction is that her leaders compliment her work.
 “They say I do really well.
 They depend on my good work.”

-Another change was that two galleys were condensed into one.
+Allison also adapted when two galleys condensed into one.

-“It was different because Patrick Hall (the first galley) was smaller, and now Ney Hall is much larger,” Allison said.
+“It was different.
+Patrick Hall (the first galley) was smaller.
+Now Ney Hall is much larger,” Allison said.
 That means more customers and more meals.
 Allison replenishes the salad bar, condiments, food station and fruit baskets.
-She also makes fresh coffee and makes sure plenty of creamer, sugar, tea bags and cocoa are available for the military service members.
+She also makes fresh coffee and makes sure plenty of condiments are available for the military service members.

 “Allison cleans for inspection teams and is a great deep cleaner,” said Rodney Novak, GCE’s project manager.
 “She’s consistently a hard worker.
 You have to ask her to take a break.”

 In her off time, Allison enjoys coloring.
-“I color pictures for my coworkers, but I make sure that Mary Lou gets most of them because she’s a good supervisor, and I think a lot of her, but I like all of my bosses and customers and coworkers,” she said.
+“I color pictures for my coworkers, but I make sure that Mary Lou gets most of them.
+She’s a good supervisor, and I think a lot of her.
+I like all of my bosses and customers and coworkers,” she said.
 She also enjoys watching Disney Princess movies and reading books to her nieces and nephews.
 Her favorite book is “The Little Mermaid.”

-When asked what the Employee of the Year award means to her, Allison said, “It’s like being Employee of the Month, but way better!”
-Allison has achieved a lot over the past 23 years, but more than anything, she’s improved her life journey.
+“It’s like being Employee of the Month, but way better!”
+Allison has achieved a lot over the past 23 years.
+More than anything, Allison is proud of her life journey.

 “Our daughter went from someone dependent on government funding, through programs like Medicaid and Social Security Income (SSI), to someone who pays into Social Security and has her own medical benefits,” said Mrs. Ashmore.
 “Allison will draw her very own Social Security benefits when she retires.”

-Mrs. Ashmore went on to explain that a lot of workshops are being closed in communities, and she looks forward to advocating alongside the GCE team at Capitol Hill.
+Mrs. Ashmore explained that a lot of communities are closing workshops.
+She looks forward to advocating alongside the GCE team at Capitol Hill.

 “Allison loves her job,” Mrs. Ashmore said.
 “She wanted an opportunity to choose her own vocation just like everyone else.
-Her work has brought her so much pride and satisfaction, and just as importantly, has given her a financial independence that we never dreamed possible.
+Her work has brought her so much pride and satisfaction.
+Just as important, it has given her a financial independence that we never dreamed possible.
 Her job at GCE has changed not only her life, but ours as well!”